cs01/gdbgui/README.md

 * add autocompletion and documentation of all commands
 * add ability to view/inspect variables
 * add ability to view/inspect memory
-* only make gutter create/delete breakpoints, not anywhere in source file